seedvault-app/seedvault/README.md

 ## What makes this different?
 This application is compiled with the operating system and does not require a rooted device for use.
-It uses the same internal APIs as `adb backup` and only requires one permission: `android.permission.BACKUP`.
+It uses the same internal APIs as `adb backup` and only requires the permission `android.permission.BACKUP` for this.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/stevesoltys/backup.

+## Permissions

+* `android.permission.BACKUP` to be allowed to back up apps
+* `android.permission.RECEIVE_BOOT_COMPLETED` to schedule automatic backups after boot

 ## License
 This application is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).